 Low-fidelity wireframes

-Low-fidelity wireframes are quick — often even hand-drawn — sketches that can make your ideas more tangible.
-Their goal is to focus on the basic UI structure without diving into details, which is reflected in their look.
-Low-fidelity wireframes are usually black and white, and they show UI elements like boxes and lines without detailed annotations.
+Low-fidelity wireframes are quick, often hand-drawn sketches that make your ideas more tangible.
+They focus on basic UI structure without diving into details, are typically black and white, and use simple boxes and lines to represent elements without detailed annotations.

-Think of low-fidelity wireframes as your rough draft — it's not the final product but rather a place to start.
-Their purpose is to help shape the product in the early stages of development and ensure usability before further design and development take place.
-Low-fidelity wireframes don't take much work, but they'll spare a lot of extra effort down the road.
+Think of low-fidelity wireframes as your rough draft.
+They're not the final product but a starting point for shaping the product in the early stages of development.
+Their purpose is to validate usability before investing further effort in design and development.
+While they don't take much time to create, they can spare you significant rework down the road.